 Can AI help?

 We invited Lora Aroya, a research scientist at Google NY, in for an AI Deep Dive to discuss how she’s been using machine learning and crowdsourcing to overcome this challenge.
-In “Data Science For Smart Culture: Telling Stories With Humans and Machines at Scale” on Tuesday, February 23 at 2 PM EST, Lora will share how she’s accomplishing this feat.
+In “Data Science For Smart Culture: Telling Stories With Humans and Machines at Scale” on Tuesday, February 23, Lora shared how she’s accomplishing this feat.

-Lora will discuss how crowdsourcing with platforms like CrowdTruth can obtain descriptions of artwork from many perspectives, limiting bias.
+Lora discussed how crowdsourcing with platforms like CrowdTruth can obtain descriptions of artwork from many perspectives, limiting bias.
 A challenge when art is inherently thought-provoking and subject to a wide variety of interpretations.
-She’ll also explain how machine learning can be used to scale this process as well as help with metadata enrichment, and, the impact it’s making on heritage collections around the globe.
+She’ll also explained how machine learning can be used to scale this process as well as help with metadata enrichment, and, the impact it’s making on heritage collections around the globe.